KasparEtter/ef1p/internet/index.md

 The [performance of a network](https://en.wikipedia.org/wiki/Network_performance) is assessed based on the following measures:
 - **[Bandwidth](https://en.wikipedia.org/wiki/Bandwidth_(computing))**
-  indicates how much data can be transferred in one direction per a given amount of time.
+  indicates how much data can be transferred in one direction in a given amount of time.
   Unlike memory, which is measured in [bytes](#number-encoding), bandwidth is usually measured in [bits per second](https://en.wikipedia.org/wiki/Bits_per_second) (written as bit/s or bps).